atari-monk/battleship-js/docs/log_task.md

 8. 17:48 - 17:55, refactor(BattleGridLoader): update grid visibility logic to use toggleGrid function
 9. 17:56 - 18:09, refactor(BattleGridLoader, BattleTurnManager): replace toggleGrid calls with toggleGrids function for improved grid visibility management
 10. 20:00 - 20:39, refactor(BattleGridLoader, BattleTurnManager, BattleAI): update grid handling to use elementIds and refactor component loading logic

+- Total 236 minutes = 3 hour 56 minutes
+- More commits in same time is key, also improving code quality is big (start from quality also)
+  Make util functions to abstract common tasks from the start.

 ### Plan